 Humankind has always sought to measure and understand the world around them - from basic concepts of time and distance to more complex items like direction and velocity.

 With the evolution of technology, we have been able to tap into new sources of measurement and new ways to interpret our world on a more precise level.
-GPS (Global Positioning System) is a game-changer when it comes to understanding the mysteries of time and distance - and this blog post is going to explore exactly how it does so.
+GPS (Global Positioning System) is a game-changer when it comes to understanding the mysteries of time and distance.
+I've always loved GPS, and in this post I'll show you why.

 GPS is a satellite-based navigation system that works by receiving radio signals from multiple GPS satellites and triangulating the signals to calculate a user's exact location on Earth.
 By tracking signals from the satellites, GPS is able to accurately measure the distance from one point to another.
 It can even calculate when you will get from one "point A" to another "point B", allowing users to plan their trips accordingly.
 In addition, GPS also has the ability to measure boundaries and landmarks, detect changes in altitude, track motion, and perform a number of other functions.